SwirlNetworks/swirl-sdk-android/docs/swirl-developer-guide-android.md

   1. *Coming soon*

 ### Understanding and Modifying AndroidManifest.xml
+Curently, most of the manifest changes are not included in the libraries AndroidManifest.xml and you are required to add the necessary permissions and registrations to the application AndroidManifest.xml.
+This is currently done on purpose to give more control to the application developer with regards to what features to enable, etc.

 #### Permissions
+There are static and dynamic permissions required to enable the Swirl library to function properly.
+Below is the basic set of static permissions required to use Swirl.
+Certain permissions in here are optional on the whole, but required for certain features.
+For example, ACCESS_WIFI_STATE is required for using Wifi access points as signals for the platform.

+There are additional changes that are required for Android 6.0 but those need to be made in code and are mentioned below.

 ```xml
  <uses-permission android:name="android.permission.INTERNET" />                  <!-- Required for internet -->
  <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />      <!-- Required to check connectivity -->